d-huliu/d-huliu/README.md

 Hi, my name is David Hu-Liu, a Computer Science Student @ UWaterloo and Software Engineer.

-I'm aspiring to break into product, and I like building products that incorporate AI.
+I'm aspiring to break into product, and I like iterating on products that incorporate AI.
 <br>
 <br>